jannekemorin/new-leaf/README.md

 2. Place your test case inputs (in the form of a function call) in the testCases/inputs folder.
 Use the naming convention "input_(three-digit-representation-of-number).txt"
   * Example: input_001.txt
 3. Place your test case expected outputs in the testCases/expectedOutputs folder.
 Use the naming convention "output_(three-digit-representation-of-number).txt"
+  * Example: output_001.txt
+  * The input and expected output files should be linked by their test case number
 4. Run "python testDriver.py" from the new-leaf folder.
-Then input the name of the program you would like to test and the name of the function when prompted.
+Then input the name of the program you would like to test and the name of the function when prompted